AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

   + Maybe an extra setup step for cross or bare-board targets

-+ Includes a GDB console for interactive commands
++ Includes a :toolname:`GDB` console for interactive commands

 --------------------
 Language Sensitive